davebraze/FDButils/README.md

 FDButils
 ====
 Utility functions for use in other FDB packages.
-This code is should be pretty stable.
+This code should be pretty stable.

 Install with devtools::install\_github():